reiver/guide-onboarding/README.md

 ☐ Has the **new person** had any **other** pre-existing **team meetings** added to their schedule?

+☐ Did all the one-time meetings that was scheduled for the **new person** happen?

-☐ Did all the meetings & training that was scheduled for the **new person** happen?
+☐ Did all the training that was scheduled for the **new person** happen?

 ☐ Has the **new person** been integrated into their team, and start doing actual work?